linlintaotao/trident3.0/readme.md

-# FMI Ntrip Serial Tool v1.2
+# Trident v1.4

-A simple ntrip serial tool for FMI Px series comb board testing
+A FMI ntrip serial tool for miscellaneous board testing

 ## Serial

-Common serial object
+- "Port" combo box will list current com port connected to the host, select or input proper serial parameters then "Open" the serial port.
+- all messages serial port received will show up in the left blank text display area.

 ## Ntrip Caster

-Common Ntrip caster for CORS data feeding
+- fill ntrip parameters press "Connect" button, all valid mount point will list in "Mount" combo box
+- input user id and password press "Connect" button again to get cors data

 ## AT command

-Serial AT command for Px board control
+- danger zone !

+## Extools

+- currently only support convert NMEA to KML

-## States display
+## States

-Some NMEA information display
+- board info display